Bendemeer MRT station: History

 The twin 2.25 km tunnels between Jalan Besar, Bendemeer and Geylang Bahru stations were bored under old pre-war shophouses along Jalan Besar Road and required careful and stringent control of the tunnelling works beneath it.
 The tunnels were constructed using steel-fibre reinforced concrete (SFRC) segments, the first in South East Asia, which enhances the long term durability of the tunnels.

-The station opened on 21 October 2017, as announced by the Land Transport Authority on 31 May 2017.
+The station opened on 21 October 2017, as announced by the Land Transport Authority on 31 May that year.